vijaypepakayala27/Voice-Agent/README.md

 ### Telnyx Setup

 1. Log in to your Telnyx Account
+2. Purchase a number, if you haven't already

-###Create a Call Control Connection

-1. Navigate to "[Connections](https://portal.telnyx.com/v2/index.html#/call-control/applications)" and create a new connection with the appropriate settings.
+3. Create a Call Control Application by navigating to https://portal.telnyx.com/v2/index.html#/call-control/applications and create a new application with the appropriate settings.
+4. Assign the number to the Call Control Application on the numbers page

 ### Set Up a Webhook